itserik0/jumpstart-workshop/content/html/structure.md

 ### The DOCTYPE

 The ```<!DOCTYPE html>``` declaration defines that this document is an HTML5 document.
 HTML5 is the latest (and in theory the last) set of HTML specifications.
-The HTML5 specifications are "living standars" which mean they are constantly evolving.
+The HTML5 specifications are "living standards" which mean they are constantly evolving.

 ### HTML